ethosofscience/philosophy-stuttgart/README.md

     5. controls [The main directory of this project]
     6. contents [Contains the actual contents in LaTeX (sub)files.]
     7. meta [Contains meta information on this project]
-    8. guidlines [Contains guidlines we commit to]
+    8. guidlines [Contains guidelines we commit to]
         1. Hübl, Philipp
         2. typokurz
     9. how2 [Contains how-tos related to this project]